appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/README.md

 # REST APIs

-APIs are sets of definitions and protocols that enable communication and interaction between software applications using a limited number of instructions.
-APIs serve as messengers, passing requests from one application to another and instantly returning a response.
 With Appsmith, you can connect with a wide range of tools and platforms; if there isn't a native integration with a datasource, you can connect through the REST API interface.

 ### Connecting to REST API